vsawce/CS151-GitCommitDie/diagrams/README.md

 ### Diagram Descriptions
 **Class**<br/>
 Opted for the minimum classes (Post, User, and Comment) as well as a Page object that interacts with Posts and Users.
 In phase 1's scope, the Page object is responsible for managing the display of post and user information/status.
+In phase 2, there were additions to the Page, Post, and User classes to handle upvoting, downvoting, karma, and sorting, as well as a new class called KarmaPostSet that deals with limiting each user to upvoting or downvoting a post only once.
 <br/>
 <br/>
 **Use Case**<br/>
 Shows how users, new and existing, interact with the database and authentication service to create and manage accounts, as well as create, edit, and search posts and comments.
+As of phase 2, the diagram displays the interactions between the users and upvoting/downvoting posts and comments.
+When viewing posts or comments, users will also be able to sort by date created or amount of karma.
 <br/>
 <br/>
 **State**<br/>
 The state diagram was split into three sub-diagrams to illustrate different operations local to each big-picture operation.
 For example, there is a simple authentication sub-diagrams to illustrate the user authentication status logic.
-There is also a "Page Creation/Viewing" sub-diagrams to illustrate the flow of searching for and creating/deleting posts (such as on the homepage or subreddit page).
-Lastly, there is a sub-diagram for post page operations for leaving comments or editing posts (being on the actual reddit post).
+There is also a "Page Creation/Viewing" sub-diagrams to illustrate the flow of searching for and creating/deleting posts (such as on the homepage or subreddit page) and sorting posts or comments by date created or amount of karma.
+Lastly, there is a sub-diagram for post page operations for leaving comments, editing, or upvoting/downvoting posts and comments (being on the actual reddit post).
 <br/>
 <br/>
 **Sequence**<br/>